michael-lazar/jetforce/README.md

 ### Hostname

-Because the gemini protocol sends the *whole* URL in the request, it's necessary to declare which hostname your server is expecting to recieve traffic under.
+Because the gemini protocol sends the *whole* URL in the request, it's required to declare which hostname your server is expecting to receive traffic under.
 Jetforce will respond to any requests containing URLs that don't match the hostname with a status of ``Proxy Request Refused``.